Paul Bearer: Managing The Undertaker (1990–1996)

 Moody joined the World Wrestling Federation (WWF) on December 22, 1990, after being mentioned by Rick Rude to WWF owner Vince McMahon.
 McMahon used Moody's real-life involvement in the funeral industry to create the character of Paul Bearer, a name given to him by Road Warrior Hawk and a play on the term pallbearer.
 In his portrayal of a very histrionic, ghostly manager, Bearer regularly communicated in his shaky, high-pitched, wailing voice and was almost always seen bearing an urn, which led to his mantra, "the power of the urn," allowing his main protégé The Undertaker to revive strength.
 His keeper-of-the-urn gimmick led to several storylines in which The Undertaker's antagonists stole his urn, causing The Undertaker to lose much of his supernatural strength.
-Bearer's catch phrase was "Ooooh, yes!"
+Bearer's leading catch phrase was "Ohhhh, yes!"

 Moody made his first appearance in February 1991, as a heel, when Brother Love, who originally managed The Undertaker, delegated Bearer to take on the role of The Undertaker's manager.
 Complementing The Undertaker's Deadman gimmick, Bearer took on a spooky, ghastly character.
 Bearer hosted his own WWF talk show segment entitled The Funeral Parlor, which included memorable moments such as the Ultimate Warrior being locked inside a casket, among others.
-Also on The Funeral Parlor in early 1992, The Undertaker and Bearer turned face when Undertaker stopped former ally Jake "The Snake" Roberts from ambushing Randy Savage and Miss Elizabeth with a chair backstage; the Undertaker and Roberts had a match at WrestleMania VIII, which saw Undertaker win.
+In late 1991, Bearer managed The Undertaker to the WWF Championship when The Undertaker defeated Hulk Hogan at that year's Survivor Series, though The Undertaker would lose the title back to Hogan six days later at This Tuesday in Texas.
+In early 1992, The Undertaker and Bearer turned face when The Undertaker stopped former ally Jake "The Snake" Roberts from ambushing Randy Savage and Miss Elizabeth with a chair backstage; The Undertaker and Roberts had a match at WrestleMania VIII, which saw The Undertaker win.